NethServer/docs/administrator-manual/en/webtop5.rst

 User settings management
 ========================
 Most user settings can be directly managed by the user itself via the settings menu.
-Locked settings reuquire administration privileges.
+Locked settings require administration privileges.

 The administrator can :index:`impersonate` users, to check the correctness and functionalities of the account, through a specific login:

 * **User name**: admin!<username>
 * **Password**: <WebTop admin password>

-With impersonating you receive similar user privileges, allowing you to control exactly what the user can see.
+While impersonating you receive similar user privileges, allowing you to control exactly what the user can see.
-Full administration of user settings is available directly in the administration interface, by right clicking on a user: the settings menu will open the full user settings panel, with all unlocked.
+Full administration of user settings is available directly in the administration interface, by right clicking on a user: the settings menu will open the full user settings panel, with all options unlocked.

 It is also possible to make a massive change of the email domain of the selected users: select the users (Click + CTRL for multiple selection) to which you want to apply this change then right-click on :guilabel:`Bulk update email domain`.